Detection Methods: Oblique, Transmitted, UV, IR and the VSC

 Last updated:

 Every alteration to a document produces a physical or chemical change that differs, in some measurable way, from the original document's properties.
-The detection toolkit for questioned document examination is therefore a toolkit for measuring those differences: in the way the paper surface scatters light, in the way the ink responds to specific wavelengths of electromagnetic radiation, and in the way the paper and ink system behaves when illuminated from different angles.
+The detection toolkit measures those differences: in the way the paper surface scatters light, in the way ink responds to specific wavelengths of electromagnetic radiation, and in the way the paper-and-ink system behaves under different illumination angles.

 This principle is exploited in two principal ways in document examination.